The Independent Agencies

 3/31

-DOGE arrives at the agency and notifies the entire staff of IMLS that they are being put on administrative leave up to 90 days and effective immediately
+DOGE wrecker Nate Cavanaugh returns to the IMLS and notifies the entire staff of the agency that they are being put on administrative leave up to 90 days effective immediately.

 3/31

-DOGE gains admin access to IMLS systems for monitoring grants and sending emails.
-This is likely Nate Cavanaugh.
+DOGE gains admin access to IMLS systems for monitoring its grants and sending emails.
+The person is not named, but this is likely Nate Cavanaugh.

 3/31